syncfusion-content/xamarin-docs/Xamarin/SfCalendar/ViewMode.md

 ## YearView

 This displays entire dates/month of a particular year, by default current year will be displayed on loading.
-The Years can be changed by swiping back and forth or `forward` and `backward` methods can be used.
+The Years can be changed by swiping back and forth or `forward` and `backward` methods.
 The Months can be navigated quickly by selecting on the particular month in year view.

 {% tabs %}